 The effect is so vivid—and perhaps even shocking—that it’s best for kids to skip this attraction: Universal Studios Hollywood does not recommend it for guests younger than 13.

 The idea of “Hollywood magic” takes many forms at Universal Studios Hollywood, but it seems especially apt in the park’s new area, The Wizarding World of Harry Potter.
 With rides, shops and no shortage of Butterbeer, fans will find themselves transported into the world of the beloved boy wizard.

-Even if you don’t know all of the nuances of the bespectacled kid with a lightning-bolt-shaped scar, there is an abundance of whimsy and fun in the six-acre attraction.
+Even if you don’t know all of the nuances of the bespectacled kid with a lightning-bolt-shaped scar, there is an abundance of whimsy and fun in the 2.5-hectare attraction.
 The village-style setting has, as its focus, the iconic Hogwarts Castle, home to the Hogwarts School of Witchcraft and Wizardry.
 Inside, underneath its soaring ceilings, you can wander the hallowed halls lined with portraits that—just like in the books and movies—talk.
 Peruse the office of headmaster Albus Dumbledore, look around the Defense Against the Dark Arts classroom and scope out the Gryffindor Common Room, where Harry and his fellow housemates have been known to dish about those sullen Slytherin kids.